-Of the Southern poets in the second half of the twentieth century, Dabney Stuart has established himself as one of the best and most consistent poets of his generation.
-Though his work has grown stylistically from formal verse to associative non-metrical free verse, what has remained relatively consistent are his themes and subject matter.
-Stuart explains to Fleur Adcock and Tod Marshall in Contemporary Poets that his themes include "family relationships, particularly those involving parents and children, levels of consciousness mirrored in language, the unforeseen and ubiquitous past, shifting perspective, cultural icons, isolation, dreams, the hidden self," as well as those of "son/father and father/son, the aloof self-regard of women, the illusion of solidarity and perspective, death and punning" which he identified in Poets in the South.
-R. S. Gwynn, writing in the Dictionary of Literary Biography, notes that Stuart works these themes beyond the literal by using post-Freudian psychology to elevate "parents, lovers, and children to the level of archetypes," and thus it is that Stuart has "chosen autobiography, rather than any external system of values, for the mythos that underlies his work."
+Poet Dabney Stuart was born and raised in Richmond, Virginia.
+He earned degrees from Davidson College and Harvard University, and taught for many years at Washington and Lee University.
+Stuart is frequently described as one of the best and most consistent poets of his generation.
+Though his work has grown stylistically from formal verse to associative non-metrical free verse, his themes and subject matter have remained relatively consistent.
+Stuart explained to Fleur Adcock and Tod Marshall in Contemporary Poets that his themes include “family relationships, particularly those involving parents and children, levels of consciousness mirrored in language, the unforeseen and ubiquitous past, shifting perspective, cultural icons, isolation, dreams, the hidden self,” as well as those of “son/father and father/son, the aloof self-regard of women, the illusion of solidarity and perspective, death and punning” which he identified in Poets in the South.
+R. S. Gwynn, writing in the Dictionary of Literary Biography, noted that Stuart works beyond the literal by using post-Freudian psychology to elevate “parents, lovers, and children to the level of archetypes.”
+Gwynn added that Stuart has “chosen autobiography, rather than any external system of values, for the mythos that underlies his work.”

-The Diving Bell established Stuart's reputation as a skillful and intelligent traditionalist, while in A Particular Place the poet moved into more open forms and a more contemplative tone to craft poems about the Shenandoah Valley or the Charles River, places where "the music and the river / Lapping the stones / Become one sound."
-The Other Hand presented, with an honest tone and from an occasionally surreal position, the social tensions of American culture in the early 1970s, when Stuart "could hear history groping / Like a blind man in a strange room."
-Round and Round offered readers a series of personae—Poet, Slut, Fool—and character sketches of sideshow performers, including a hermaphrodite and a snake charmer, often employing song-related stanza patterns which Gwynn believes "constitutes a major tour de force."
-Common Ground, "a turning point" in Stuart's career, according to Adcock and Marshall, presents variations on father and son relationships, and redefines the poet's relationship with his past.
+Stuart’s early collections of poetry include The Diving Bell (1966), which established his reputation as a skillful and intelligent traditionalist; A Particular Place (1969), in which he developed more open forms and a contemplative tone in poems about the Shenandoah Valley or the Charles River; and The Other Hand (1974), a book concerned with the social tensions of American culture in the early 1970s.
+Round and Round (1977) offered readers a series of personae—Poet, Slut, Fool—and character sketches of sideshow performers, including a hermaphrodite and a snake charmer.
+The book often employed song-related stanza patterns, which Gwynn believed “constitutes a major tour de force.”
+Common Ground (1982) has been described as “a turning point” in Stuart’s career, according to Adcock and Marshall.
+The collection presents variations on father and son relationships, and redefines the poet’s relationship with his past.

 - The Diving Bell, Knopf (New York City), 1966.